Kong/kong/debug/README.md

 For debugging tests;
 - run `debug/test` with the spec files to run; eg. `debug.test spec/unit` to run the unit tests

 The function `debug.start()` will start the connection to the IDE and will break at that point in the code.
-Once this has been hit, the IDE can be used to set additional brekapoints.
-To speed up application execution the `debug.stop()` function can be used to close the connection and disable the debugger again.
+Once this has been hit, the IDE can be used to set additional breakpoints.
+To speed up application execution the `debug.stop()` function can be used to close the connection and disable the debugger again, when (temporarily) no longer needed.

+NOTE: The code files must be open in the IDE to enable the debugger to find the related source code .

 How it works
 ============